Cypher-Shadowbourne/csb_cipher_lib/README.md

 with open("example.txt.enc", "wb") as f:
     f.write(encrypted_data)

-# Decrypt the file later
+# Later, to decrypt the file:
 with open("example.txt.enc", "rb") as f:
     encrypted_data = f.read()